 Teachers will be offered teacher hourly rate to provide before or after school intervention to at-risk students.
 Students will be identified through a variety of assessment data (CAASPP, Fountas and Pinnell, Fastbridge, District Interim Assessments, curriculum assessments etc.) as needing support in ELA or Math.
 Teachers will utilize research-based intervention curriculum such as LLI and SIPPS, AVT, or engaging instructional strategies/programs such as Readers' Theatre, to provide targeted support to meet students' needs.
-Some interventions include: English Language Development for Longterm ELs- 4th-5th, extended time before/after school with LLI; Academic Vocabulary for ELs (2nd-3rd), 20 students, 5 weeks, 30 minutes 3X a week and 1 hour prep; Math-4th-5th
+Some interventions include: English Language Development for Longterm ELs- 4th-5th, extended time before/after school with LLI; Academic Vocabulary Toolkit (AVT) for ELs (3rd-5th), and potentially math intervention before or after school.
+The district also offers free tutoring with an Academic Support Program for Tier III low-income students.
+Eligible students also are invited to participate in Intensive Intervention Summer School.